 You'll need this book: Daniel DeNicola.
 Moral Philosophy: A Contemporary Introduction.
 Broadview Press.
 2018.
 You can buy a digital copy direct from Broadview Press here.
 It's also available as a paperback through the UVic Bookstore.

 All of the other readings for this course will be available through the Brightspace page.
-To access the page, go to bright.uvic.ca and log in with your regular network ID.
 Please let me know right away if you have any difficulty accessing the readings.

 Course Requirements (See schedule below for dates.)